 Our most recent large packing event was our “Winter Close Out Pack” on January 28, 2020, to ship out the last of our Christmas-time items.
 We packed about 300 cartons of treats for our Troops.
 Currently, AaSP has about 60 units we are supporting, including; units in Afghanistan, Djibouti, Iraq, Japan, Jordan, Kuwait, the Arabian Gulf, the African continent, Syria, Korea and across the high seas.
 We send healthy snacks; entertainment amenities; coffee machines and fresh roasted coffee; exercise kits and anything else they might need.
 Also, we are now the Official Care Package Arm of the Special Forces Charitable Trust.
 We support Green Berets and Special Operators all over the world.

-This month Unilever is donating $10,000 to support Adopt-A-Soldier Platoon’s mission & is running a sweepstakes to bring awareness to this important organization.
-Enter to win here: https://www.operationintouch.com/degreesweeps2021
+In 2021 Unilever is donating $10,000 to support Adopt-A-Soldier Platoon’s mission & is running a sweepstakes to bring awareness to this important organization.
+Enter to win here: https://caa.operationintouch.com/degreesweeps2021